 Ingredients You Need

 - Lemon juice and zest: Make sure to use fresh lemons and not bottled lemon juice.
 It makes a big difference!
+I use fresh lemon juice in all of my desserts, including this easy vegan lemon pie, for maximum flavor.

 See the recipe card below for exact measurements.